Current Client? Get 2026 Plan Help Here

 8 Common Billing Questions for Medicare Prescription Drug Plans

-If you’ve ever opened a bill from your Medicare prescription drug plan and thought, “I swear I already paid this,” you’re not alone.
+f you’ve ever opened a bill from your Medicare prescription drug plan and wondered why it doesn’t match what you paid at the pharmacy, you’re not alone.

 What Is a Medicare Prescription Drug Plan?

-A Medicare prescription drug plan is coverage that helps pay for outpatient prescription medications.
-These plans follow Medicare’s Part D rules and come in two forms:
+A Medicare prescription drug plan (Part D) is coverage that helps pay for many outpatient prescription medications.

 What Does My Prescription Drug Plan Bill Show?